MhmRhm/DotBashHistory/README.md

 (gdb) break
 # Break if
 (gdb) break main.cpp:113 if var == val
-# Print list of all breakpoints
+# Print list of all break, watch and catch points
 (gdb) info breakpoints
 # Ignore next n crossings of a breakpoint.
 (gdb) ignore <id> <n>